Ģ

-Ģ, ģ (g-cedilla) is the 12th letter of the Latvian alphabet.
+Ģ, ģ (g-cedilla) is the 11th letter of the Latvian alphabet.
 In Latvian, it has the IPA value /ɟ/, similar to the pronunciation of the g in "argue".
+It is also used in the alphabet of the Salaca dialect of the Livonian language (e.g. in the potamonym Aģjoug).
 In ISO 9, Ģ is the official Latin transliteration of the Cyrillic letter Ӷ.